prudentj/labs-guides/docs/topics/git-workflow-basic.md

-Making sure to use the template to provide a professional description (seriously copy the description from the trello card, right) summarizing the actual work in the PR, let’s create a PR using the **staging** branch as the **base**.
+Making sure to use the template to provide a professional description (seriously copy the description from the trello card, right) summarizing the actual work in the PR, let’s create a PR using the **master** branch as the **base**.

 ![github draft PR](/img/git-workflow-basic/github-draft-pr.gif